-The monitoring subsystem consists of three components: Telegraf, InfluxDB and Grafana.
+The monitoring subsystem consists of two components: Telegraf and Grafana.

 Telegraf is the is the metrics collection agent that runs using the daemon set API.
 It runs on every worker node in the cluster, fetches information about the pods currently running and ships it to InfluxDB.